 Enscape allows you to generate 360° panoramas in both stereo or mono.
 They can be saved to a file or uploaded into the cloud, where they are accessible via a web link.
 The panoramas can be viewed with a web browser on both desktop computers or mobile devices.
-If you render a panorama fro cardboard you can enable the cardboard mode on your mobile device by clicking on the cardboard icon.
+If you render a panorama for cardboard you can enable the cardboard mode on your mobile device by clicking on the cardboard icon on the device.

 Enscape's Render Panorama button

 Start Enscape and simply navigate to the position you want to capture.
-Open the Visual Settings window and make sure that have Projection set to Perspective.
-Then, click the Render Panorama button, and choose either Render Panorama, which will render the image out in mono, or Render Panorama for Cardboard which will render the image out in stereo.
-The panorama will now be generated and saved to be then found via the Manage Uploads button.
+Open the Visual Settings window and make sure that Projection set to Perspective is selected.
+Then, click the Render Panorama button, and choose either Mono Panorama, which will render the image out in mono, or Stereo Panorama which can be used to render for Cardboard.
+The panorama will now be generated and saved out.
+You will then find the panorama via the Manage Uploads button , which is located back in the Enscape CAD toolbar.